-The SUT Conditioning Test is used in the Measurement Specification to demonstrate the SUT's ability to satisfy an I/O request, ensure the storage devices of the system is fully operational, achieve operational temperature, and place the storage system in a stable and known state.
-The minimum SUT Conditioning Test time period is defined by each storage category but may be increased in length as necessary.
-The goal of the SUT Conditioning Test is to get the system up to a stable operational state such that data must be transferred to or from the end-user storage devices (i.e., disk drive, tape drives) and not just cache.
-All storage devices must be accessed at some time during the test.

-The workload and time requirements for each test for each category of storage are specified in the Measurement Specification.
-Sections 5.2.1, 5.2.2, and 5.2.3 include requirement highlights particular to each taxonomy category.
+The SUT Conditioning Test phase consists of the Hot Banding IO profile, and is used in the Measurement Specification to demonstrate the SUT's ability to satisfy an IO request, ensure that the storage devices of the system are fully operational, achieve operational temperature, and place the storage system in a stable and known state.
+The minimum SUT Conditioning Test phase time period is defined by each storage category but may be increased in length as necessary.
+The goal of the SUT Conditioning Test phase is to get the system up to a stable operational state such that data must be transferred to or from the end-user storage devices (i.e., disk drive, tape drives) and not just cache, though hot banding will mimic hot data in the cache.
+The workload and time requirements for each phase for each category of storage are specified in the Measurement Specification.
+The following sections, 5.2.1, 5.2.2, and 5.2.3, include requirement highlights particular to each taxonomy category.